palette-knife25/reverse-voice-filter/README.md

 1. Keeping all the system as is, but reversing the effect of the soft mask at the inference stage.
 2. Redesigning the dataset, leaving the noise as the target.

+## Envionment Requirements

+Our project was executed on Google Colab.
+It is important to note that our experimental setup requires usage of **Tesla P100**, because all other types of Colab GPUs yielded a "CUDNN_STATUS_EXECUTION_FAILED" error.

+Check your GPU type using
+    ```
+    !nvidia-smi
+    ``` command.
+If it does not comply to the requirements, repeat these steps until you get a Tesla P100:

+1. Runtime > Factory Reset Runtime
+2. ```!nvidia-smi```

 ## Dependencies